RayY721/OPA-design/README.md

 STOP
 ```

-By using this more aggressive mutation strategy, I found a solution with 73 filling rate which is better than the one from reference (stored in "wopt.m").
+By using this more aggressive mutation strategy, I found a solution with a 73 filling rate which is better than the one from the reference (stored in "wopt.m").
 This might prove that the result from the reference is indeed a local minimum (At least there is a better solution).
 The script "Compare2.m" compares two results.
 However, this algorithm failed to converge.

-Because that the paper found a local minimum and the algorithm converges to that local minimum with certain initialization, I might conclude that the GA has been correctly implemented.
+Because the paper found a local minimum and the algorithm converges to that local minimum with certain initialization, I might conclude that the GA has been correctly implemented.
 ### 1.3 Discussion

-The GA is intrinsicly a combinatorial optimization, where the algorithm search an optimal solution within a finite set.
+The GA is intrinsically a combinatorial optimization, where the algorithm searches for an optimal solution within a finite set.

 GA starts with random initializations, the process of evolution is stochastic as well.
 Compared with the gradient descent method, where the step of each iteration is analytically calculated based on the gradient of the objective function, the GA is less interpretable.
 For the gradient descent method, the "route" of convergence is the same if the initial point is the same.
-The GA, however, has two steps introducing randomness, crossover and mutation, making the reproducing more difficult.
+The GA, however, has two steps introducing randomness, crossover and mutation, making reproducing more difficult.

-Therefore, I would like to conclude that the unconditionally exact reproducing of the result of the paper is hardly possible.
+Therefore, I would like to conclude that the unconditionally exact reproduction of the result of the paper is hardly possible.